 How often do you check your pet's ears?

 Ear problems are actually very common in dogs and cats throughout the year.
-In summer, we often see grass seeds getting stuck in the ears.
-But we can see ear issues throughout the year, with problems caused by infections, mites, moisture in the ears, or allergies.
+In summer, your pets may get grass seeds stuck in their ears.
+But ear issues can occur throughout the year, with problems caused by infections, mites, moisture in the ears, or allergies.
 Often, the initial signs are missed, and the infections can cause rupture of the ear drum and middle ear infections also.
 If you get into a routine to check your pet's ears regularly for any smell or discharge, you can pick up the early signs and save yourself money and keep your beloved pet much more comfortable.

 If you have any concerns with your pet's ears, please call us to make an appointment on 8522 2055.

 Is your pet microchipped?
-Microchipping involves the placement of a small rice-grain-sized chip between the shoulder blades in a dog or cat, but microchips can also be implanted into rabbits, ferrets, birds and other pets.
-This is the only method of permanent identification - collars and tags can easily be lost or taken off, but a microchip has a unique number that connects to an international database with all your details to contact you if your pet is found.
+Microchipping involves the placement of a small rice-grain-sized chip between the shoulder blades in a dog or cat, but microchips can also be implanted into rabbits, ferrets, birds and other pets, even snakes!
+This is the only method to permanently identify your pet - collars and tags can easily be lost or taken off, but a microchip has a unique number that connects to an international database with all your details to contact you if your pet is found.
 So get your beloved pet microchipped today to make sure they can always find their way home.